Mahlet-Inc/hobbits/docs/python-plugins.md

  - A parameter for each parameter object specified in the `"parameters"` array of the JSON configuration
  - A `hobbits.ActionProgess` that can be used to update progress and check for cancellation

+Similarly, an `"exporter"` type plugin must have a function named `export_bits` that takes:

+ - A `hobbits.ImmutableBitContainer` that will be exported
+ - A parameter for each parameter object specified in the `"parameters"` array of the JSON configuration
+ - A `hobbits.ActionProgess` that can be used to update progress and check for cancellation

 Similarly, an `"analyzer"` type plugin must have a function named `analyze_bits` that takes: